prateeknischal/quicksearch/README.md

    cloned and select the `manifest.json` file and click on open.

 And that's it, the plugin should be ready to go!

+To build the bundle, Mozilla recommends [mozilla/web-ext](https://github.com/mozilla/web-ext) to build and sign.

 ## Usage